martadan/WorkoutTracker/README.md

   "success": true
 }
 ```
-Returns standard `{"success": False}` and error status code on error
+Returns standard `{"success": false}` and error status code on error

 #### GET /workouts/<workout_id>
 Returns a particular workout
-No data needs to be passed in (aside from exercise_id in url)
+No data needs to be passed in (aside from workout_id in url)
 Returns json:
 ```json
 {